 I don't agree with every rating here: TRIP ADVISOR MEXICAN IN SISTERS RECREATION GUIDE A CENTRAL OREGON DRIVE

 On the Outskirts of Sisters ... - Black Butte Ranch ... is an upscale enclave, just west of Sisters ...
 The Bistro at Black Butte (Beer/wine) is fairly dependable ...
 I'm not sure I ever had breakfast there (I wouldn't expect it to be memorable, so no surprise).
 My friend says their baked goods are very, very good.
-Lunch of chicken on a stick or pizza (not bad, for not being in New Haven) .. get the one with sausage and caramelized onions ...
-I always think I should ask them to go a touch towards 'well done' but am afraid how that might turn out. ... ... is a '19th hole' pub ... with a nice view.
+Lunch of chicken on a stick or pizza (not bad, for not being in New Haven) ... get the pizza with sausage and caramelized onions ...
+I always think I should ask them to go a touch towards 'well done' but am afraid how that might turn out. ...
+Robert's Pub ... is kind of a '19th hole' place ... with a nice view.
 The Lodge at Black Butte ... is for dinner, pretty much white table cloth.
 BLACK BUTTE RANCH DINING [RV: FRIENDLY]

 - Camp Sherman ... is a very rustic enclave in the national forest, west and north of Sisters.
 The Camp Sherman Store ...
 Summertime especially (see LINK for winter hours).
 Excellent, hearty sandwiches to eat outside.
 Hola ... (see Bend) ... with very abbreviated hours after Labor Day.
 Lake Creek Lodge ... is a court of cabins with a restaurant with somewhat erratic hours 'always call ahead' (my first time in a decade-plus on RF that I used that line).
 I eat there when the stars line up (I've only had breakfast there).
 [RV: FRIENDLY]